illinois-impact/ece408_project/README.md

 The `--submit` flag
 * enforces a specific rai_build.yml
 * requires the existence of `report.pdf`
+* Records your batch size, operation time, user time, system time, and correctness in a database.
+An anonymous version of these results (not your code!) will be visible to other students.

 The submit flag will run `build.sh`, which should build your code and install the python bindings (like the provided `build.sh`).
 Then it will run `python final.py`.
+You must ensure that your project works under those constraints.
+Do not modify `final.py`.

 **Only your most recent submission will be graded.
 Ensure that your final submission is the one you want to be graded**.